Faculty Dean, Pforzheimer House

 Areas of Research: History of Medicine, Human Sciences, Medical Humanities, Psychiatry, Neuroscience

-Anne Harrington is the Franklin L. Ford Professor of the History of Science and Director of Undergraduate Studies, specializing in the history of psychiatry, neuroscience, and the other mind and behavioral sciences.
+Anne Harrington is the Franklin L. Ford Professor of the History of Science, specializing in the history of psychiatry, neuroscience, and the other mind and behavioral sciences.
 She is also Faculty Dean of Pforzheimer House (with her husband, Dr. John Durant).
 From 2007-2010, she was Department Chair, and in 2012-2013, she was Department Acting Chair.

 Professor Harrington received her Ph.D. in the History of Science from Oxford University, and has held postdoctoral fellowships at the Wellcome Institute for the History of Medicine in London, and the University of Freiburg in Germany.
 For six years, she co-directed Harvard's Mind, Brain, and Behavior Initiative.
 She also was a consultant for the MacArthur Foundation Research Network on Mind-Body Interaction, and also served for 12 years on the Board of the Mind and Life Institute, dedicated to cross-cultural exchange and collaboration between the sciences and various contemplative traditions.
 She was also a founding co-editor of Biosocieties, a journal concerned with social science approaches to the life sciences.